 - Right-click the link icon and select Copy link address.

-Share the link as a live view with other users.
-Keep in mind that the time window associated with your live view URL link is based on your previous selection on the time bar.
+Share the link with other users.
+The time window associated with your live view URL link is based on your selection on the time bar.
 For example, selecting 10m results in a live view URL link with a 10 minute view.

 Selecting Dashboard Time Windows

-By default dashboards display two-hour time window charts with real-time data flowing in.
+By default dashboards display charts with a two-hour time window with real-time data flowing in.
 Charts are updated every 30s and the Live Data control displays the state of the update cycle:

 You can configure the default time window in dashboard preferences.